List of All DADS Programs/Services

-Grants to persons age four and older who have physical disabilities, to purchase disability-related services, minor home modifications and equipment that are not available under any other program.
+Provides direct grant benefits to individuals with physical disabilities age four and older and/or their families to purchase disability-related services that help them remain in their own homes, including minor home modifications and equipment that are not available under any other program.
 Click here to read more about IHFSP.

 Medically Dependent Children Program (MDCP)

 Home and community-based services and supports to families caring for a medically dependent child in their home who is less than 21 years of age.
-These services may include adaptive aids, adjunct support services (such as those that support independent living, participation in child care and participation in post-secondary education), financial management services, minor home modifications, respite and transition assistance services.
+These services may include adaptive aids, flexible family support services (such as those that support independent living, participation in child care and participation in post-secondary education), minor home modifications, respite, employment assistance, supported employment and transition assistance services.
 Click here to read more about MDCP.